florin-git/E-Farmers/insertions_service/README.md

 - /insertions/generate_test_insertions

 ## Testing
-Since there is no way to create new insertions as a user, a dedicated page has been developed in order to initialize the database with two examples of insertion: 'Zucchine' and 'Melanzane'
+Since there is no way to create new insertions as a user, a dedicated page has been developed in order to initialize the database with two examples of insertion: 'Zucchine' and 'Melanzane'.
 This page is temporary, as soon as the creation of an insertion will be developed this page can be deleted.

 ## Usage
+- Create a database in MongoDB called 'insertions'
+- Start the django server
-Navigate to /insertions/generate_test_insertions in order to initialize the database with insertions example.
+- Navigate to /insertions/generate_test_insertions in order to initialize the database with insertions example
-Next, navigate to /insertions/, the list of insertions found in the database is displayed.
+- Navigate to /insertions/, the list of insertions found in the database is displayed